elastos/Elastos/CR.Elastos-Privnet/blockchain/README.md

 - Prerequisite basic knowledge of docker is expected
 - After starting, the miners will automatically start running and about 22 containers are created
-- Pre-mined 900 ELA on Mainchain miner reward address, 100,000 ELA on one mainchain address, 100,000 ELA on another mainchain address, 100,000 ELA on DID sidechain address and 100,000 ELA on Token sidechain address.
+- Pre-mined 900 ELA on Mainchain miner reward address, 100,000 ELA on one mainchain address, 100,000 ELA on another mainchain address, 100,000 ELA on DID sidechain address, 100,000 ELA on Token sidechain address and 100,000 ELA on ETH sidechain address.
 For more, see [Wallets](#Wallets)
 - For the docker images that might be used for connecting to mainnet, testnet, regnet or private net, check out [https://cloud.docker.com/u/cyberrepublic/repository/list](https://cloud.docker.com/u/cyberrepublic/repository/list)

 ## Tools